 The Master of Acupuncture (MAC) program was the first accredited master’s degree program in acupuncture in the United States (1981) and continues to provide students with a comprehensive curriculum combining rigorous classroom teaching and a rich clinical experience.
 This program provides students with the fundamental skills and knowledge to become a licensed acupuncturist in various settings, especially private and small group practices.

 The Master of Acupuncture program is designed for individuals who wish to become an acupuncturist to enhance the well-being of others.
 Individuals with a Master of Acupuncture often establish their own private practice or work in other group practices.

-MUIH offers four master’s and doctoral programs in acupuncture and Oriental medicine: Master of Acupuncture (MAC), Master of Oriental Medicine (MOM), Doctor of Acupuncture (DAC), and Doctor of Oriental Medicine (DOM).
+MUIH offers four master’s and doctoral programs in acupuncture and herbal medicine: Master of Acupuncture , Master of Acupuncture with a Chinese Herbal Medicine Specialization, Doctor of Acupuncture , and Doctor of Acupuncture with a Chinese Herbal Medicine Specialization.
 All four programs prepare students to achieve full clinical competency in acupuncture and to become highly skilled, integrative acupuncturists.
 Each program has unique characteristics that prepare students for different career tracks and aspirations.

 All four programs share these highlights: